-Service St andards are being implemented to: • 0 • N se utline the tasks to be completed to achieve the service standard; utline the time and frequency to complete the tasks; and lonitor against Key Performance Indicators for cleaning, maintenance ervice and communication, tenancy management, and engagement t hief Operating Officer. training fo through St Operating Officer and the Vice President of Human Resources will de r frontline staff regarding those service delivery expectations.
-Staff to tandard Operating Procedures to be established by the Chief Operation red into TCHC's Hub Playbook. raining will be reinforced Target: Establish Service Standards (underway).
+Service St andards are being implemented to: Outline the tasks to be completed to achieve the service standard; Outline the time and frequency to complete the tasks; and Monitor against Key Performance Indicators for cleaning, maintenance, safety, customer service and communication, tenancy management, and engagement to be established by the Chief Operating Officer.
+The Chief Operating Officer and the Vice President of Human Resources will develop and implement training for frontline staff regarding those service delivery expectations.
+Staff training will be reinforced through Standard Operating Procedures to be established by the Chief Operating Officer and incorporated into TCHC's Hub Playbook.
+Target: Establish Service Standards (underway).
 Establish training for frontline staff.
 Establish Key Performance Indicators based on Service Standards.
-Establish Standard Operating Procedures based Service Standards 1b Standards staff recei establishe revise ven agreemen provide clarity on expectations and requirements for its staff through and Key Performance Indicators.
-The Chief Operating Officer will en- ve training regarding required tasks, frequency, and time necessary t ed standards.
-In addition, TCHC's Chief Financial Officer and General dor contracts, governing the procurement of goods and services, to e ts incorporate performance monitoring provisions, based on Service and nece Indicators established by the Chief Operating Officer, across the T sure that Operations o achieving the Counsel will review and ensure that all Standards and Key Target: Establish Service Standards (underway).
+Establish Standard Operating Procedures based Service Standards.
+1b Standards staff recei establishe revise ven agreemen provide clarity on expectations and requirements for its staff through and Key Performance Indicators.
+The Chief Operating Officer will ensi- ve training regarding required tasks, frequency, and time necessary to ed standards.
+In addition, TCHC's Chief Financial Officer and General O dor contracts, governing the procurement of goods and services, to e its incorporate performance monitoring provisions, based on Service S ince Indicators established by the Chief Operating Officer, across the T ure that Operations o achieving the Counsel will review and nsure that all Standards and Key Target: Establish Service Standards (underway).
 Review and revision of vendor contracts.
-Q4 2021 Q3 2022 1c c TCHC is transitioning all contract-managed properties to a direct-management by May 2022.
-All buildings under direct-management will be required to comply with the Service Standards, across all the service pillars.
-In the event of future revisions to the Service Standards, TCHC will develop and implement staff training, as well review and modify existing Standard Operating Procedures in order to reflect the amended Service Standards in order to ensure consistent service delivery across all TCHC buildings Target: Transition to Direct Management of all TCHC properties.
-Implement Semi-Annual review of service standards.
-Q2 2022 Q2 2022
+Q4 2021 Q3 2022 1c buildings the service implemen ansitioning all contract-managed properties to a direct-management bunder direct-management will be required to comply with the Service se pillars.
+In the event of future revisions to the Service Standards, TCF t staff training, as well review and modify existing Standard Operating amended Service Standards in order to ensure consistent service de Standards, across all IC will develop and Procedures in order to Target: Transition to Direct Management of all TCHC properties.
+Q2 2022 a. develop additional methods of measuring performance, including additional key performance indicators to monitor and measure performance against TCHC's desired outcomes.
+Such methods and measures should address, among other things, quality of completed property management work (e.g. preventative maintenance, routine repairs and maintenance work orders, cleaning, etc.).